thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	Planet.triggerable()

 12.3.
-It will be necessary to add Triggerable to the list of entity properties that the PlaceDefault class handles.
-Open PlaceDefault.ts, locate the existing entityPropertyNamesToProcess declaration, and add the following line to the list, adjusting commas as needed:
+It will be necessary to add Triggerable to the list of entity properties that the PlacePlanet class handles.
+Open PlacePlanet.ts, locate the existing entityPropertyNamesToProcess declaration, and add the following line to the list, adjusting commas as needed:

 	Triggerable.name

 12.4.
-Also, you'll need to add a couple of methods at the end of the PlaceDefault class, right below the existing .habitats() method, so that it can tell when and if the player's ship or all the enemies have been destroyed:
+Also, you'll need to add a couple of methods at the end of the PlacePlanet class, right below the existing .habitats() method, so that it can tell when and if the player's ship or all the enemies have been destroyed:

 	enemies(): Enemy[]
 	{